switchupcb/disgo/README.md

 ### Logging

-Read [What is a Log](/_contribution/concepts/LOG.md) for a simple yet full understanding of logging with Disgo.
-Disgo provides leveled logging of the API Wrapper via the `disgo.Logger` global variable _(which is disabled by default)_.
-Enable it using `zerolog.SetGlobalLevel(zerolog.LEVEL)`.
+Read [What is a Log](/_contribution/concepts/LOG.md) for a simple yet full understanding of logging.
+Disgo provides structured, leveled logging of the API Wrapper via the `disgo.Logger` global variable _(disabled by default)_.
+Enable the logger using `zerolog.SetGlobalLevel(zerolog.LEVEL)`.

 ### Sharding